The Tiger and the name.

 The birth of the Shotokan symbol.

 Today the name Shotokan Karate is recognized world wide.
-Along with its name our style is also identified by a symbol, a Tiger surrounded by a circle.
+Along with its name our style is also identified by a symbol, a Tiger, surrounded by a circle.
 This design came about as the result of Master Funakoshi's meeting with the painter in Tokyo shortly after his arrival.
-His name was Hoan Kosugi, in fact it was he who encouraged Master Funakoshi to write a reference book on the subject of karate-do.
-This ultimately led to his first book "Ryukyu Kempo" being published by Bukyosha, in 1922.
+His name was Hoan Kosugi, (1881 - 1964) in fact it was he who encouraged Master Funakoshi to write a reference book on the subject of karate-do.
+This ultimately led to his first book ever published on karate, "Ryukyu Kempo" it was published by Bukyosha, in 1922.

 The irregular appearance of the circle around the Tiger suggests that Hoan Kosugi drew it free hand, and with one continuous stroke of his brush.
 As for the kanji found in the upper right hand corner, it is Hoan Kosugi's name.
-Why the Tiger was selected is not entirely clear, and while there are several theories, all seem like speculation, and as such I will not elaborate on them here.
-Suffice to say that without either the name Shotokan, or the symbol of the Tiger, our martial art would be greatly diminished indeed.
+But why was the tiger selected if tigers themselves do not exist in Japan?
+While there are several theories there is a likely answer.
+In Japan a book like the one that Gichin Funakoshi had published in 1922 would be known as a, Tora no maki, or Tiger scroll.